my-org-hu/aks-secure-baseline/01-prerequisites.md

    [![Launch Azure Cloud Shell](https://docs.microsoft.com/azure/includes/media/cloud-shell-try-it/launchcloudshell.png)](https://shell.azure.com)

-1. Clone/download this repo locally, or even better fork this repository.
+1. Clone/download this repo to your cloud shell, locally, or even better fork this repository.

    > :twisted_rightwards_arrows: If you have forked this reference implementation repo, you'll be able to customize some of the files and commands for a more personalized and production-like experience; ensure references to this git repository mentioned throughout the walkthrough are updated to use your own fork.